emf-creaf/emf_web/content/software/ecotraj/index.md

   - Application to a multivariate space defined by **stable isotope** data (Sturbois et al. 2021b).

+  - Application to a multivariate space defined by **elemental composition** data (de la Casa et al. 2025).

   - Application of ETA framework for the **assessment of ecological quality** (Sturbois et al. 2023).